Boavizta/boaviztapi/docs/docs/Explanations/components/component.md

 A component is the smallest element of the api.
 It is an abstract object which can represent a physical component (CPU, RAM, SSD, ...).
-They are characterised by technical characteristics and one to several impacts (gwp, pe and adp for now).
+They are characterized by technical characteristics and one to several impacts (gwp, pe and adp for now).

 ## Available components